ZiadKandil/Post-Processing-Laminar-Oil-Transport-in-a-Pipeline/README.md

 ## Acknowledgments

-Developed as part of MSc Mathematical Engineering coursework in Computational Fluid Dynamics.
+Developed as part of Fluid Labs coursework at Politecnico di Milano.